Alluxio/alluxio/docs/en/operation/Journal.md

 * `alluxio.master.embedded.journal.transport.request.timeout.ms`: The duration after which embedded journal masters will timeout messages sent between each other.
  Lower values might cause leadership instability when the network is slow.
 Default: `5s`.
 * `alluxio.master.embedded.journal.transport.max.inbound.message.size`: Maximum allowed size for a network message between embedded journal masters.
-The configured value should allow for appending batches to all secondary masters.
+The configured value should allow for appending batches to all standby masters.
 Default: `100MB`.
 * `alluxio.master.embedded.journal.write.local.first.enabled`: Whether the journal writer will attempt to write entry locally before falling back to a full remote raft client.
  Disable local first write may impact the metadata performance under heavy load but less error-prone during network flakiness.
 Default: `true`.
 * `alluxio.master.embedded.journal.write.timeout`: Maximum time to wait for a write/flush on embedded journal.
 Default: `30sec`.